 Using Public Information

 You will collect all this information because it provides a defense for you in the event that damage is done.
 Often, contractors will blame the homeowner for failure to attend public meetings or express concern as a means of shifting responsibility for damage to the homeowner.
-If you can show from the documentation that you have collected that the contractor or the public sponsor of the work didn't follow published work rules or the contract, didn't carry through on notifications to homeowners of service disruptions required by the contract, failed to follow state or Federal regulations, didn't observe safety standards for its employees or a potential host of other issues, any claims the contractor might make that the homeowner failed to take advantage of available information will become irrelevant in consideration of the contractor violations.
-Any homeowner "failures", claimed or real, will pale in the light of violations by the paid contractor.
+If you can show from the documentation that you have collected that the contractor or the public sponsor of the work didn't follow published work rules or the contract, didn't carry through on notifications to homeowners of service disruptions required by the contract, failed to follow state or Federal regulations, didn't observe safety standards for its employees or a potential host of other issues, any claims the contractor might make that the by-stander homeowner failed to take advantage of available information will pale in the light of violations by the paid contractor.
 The CVDG Pro chapter, Researching a Claim, has much more information about how to use information from public sources to best advantage in a damage claim.

 Most governmentally-supported construction projects are announced in advance.
 The public is often given a chance to comment about the upcoming work, both in writing and orally in meetings prior to start of work.
 Of course, you will not know in advance if you will have damage, but you would be well-advised to attend such meetings, voice concerns and ask questions related to the vibration potential of proposed work.
 These meetings are announced in the legal section of the newspaper and may also be publicized by flyers or on the web site of the sponsoring entity.